-Red Lion Cranford is headed up by Richard Gordon and Sonya Harvey who through hard-work, determination and a vast combined experience of over 50 years have managed to grow the business tenfold, whilst also improving its carbon footprint.
+Red Lion Cranford is headed up by Richard Gordon and Sonya Harvey who through hard-work, determination and vast combined experience of over 50 years has managed to grow the business tenfold, whilst also improving its carbon footprint.

 What’s the saying?
 “You never get a second chance to make a first impression” something that sprung to mind as Richard, Owner/ Director of Red Lion Cranford, eyes lit up at the first mention of striving towards being greener.

-Immediately it became glaringly obvious that Red Lion Cranford are passionate about making a difference, as it’s there to be seen in (both) Richard’s buzzing enthusiasm for recycling and the pubs quirky, innovative interior and signage.
+Immediately it became obvious that Red Lion is passionate about making a difference.
+Richard’s buzzing enthusiasm for recycling and the pubs quirky, innovative interior and signage.

 Audit Process & New Services